AnietieJohnson/TITANIC-DATASETS-ANALYSIS-USING-DUCKDB-SQL/README.md

 ## Insights
 - Cabin Level and Survival: Passengers with cabins may have had different access or proximity to lifeboats, influencing their chances of survival.
 - Understanding Family Dynamics: The results offer insights into the family dynamics aboard the Titanic, indicating the potential sizes of families traveling together.
+# DAY 24-26
+## Question 1: Survival Rate of Males in the Third Passenger Class

+**Objective:**

+To determine the survival rate of males in the third passenger class, specifically considering women and children as potential survivors.
+The analysis aims to explore if the provided percentage aligns with the historical notion that women and children were prioritized during the evacuation.

+**Explanation:**

+- Data Classification:
+The dataset is first classified based on age and gender categories, distinguishing between children and adults, as well as between males and females.
+- Common Table Expression (CTE):
+A Common Table Expression named Malesurvivors is created to store the categorized data for further analysis.
+- Survival Rate Calculation:
+The final query calculates the survival rate for males in the third passenger class, considering only women and children for survival.

+## Question 2: Percentage Survived Between Sex, Embarked, and PClass

+**Objective:**

+To analyze the percentage of survivors based on the combination of Sex, Embarked, and PClass, providing insights into how these factors correlate with survival rates.

+**Explanation:**
+- Data Aggregation:
+The dataset is grouped based on Sex, Embarked, and PClass to aggregate information for analysis.

+## Question 3: Chances of Survival Advice

+**Objective:**

+To provide survival rate advice based on specific passenger attributes (male, age 36, second class, embarked from Cherbourg).

+**Explanation:**

+- Survival Rate Calculation:
+The query calculates the survival rate for passengers with specific attributes: male, age 36, second class, and embarked from Cherbourg.

+In the provided data (Sex: Male, Age: 36, Pclass: 2, Embarked: C), the passenger is male, relatively young, traveling in the second class, and boarded from Cherbourg.
+Generally, women and children were prioritized during the evacuation, and passengers in higher classes had better survival rates.

+**Given the provided information:**

+- Being male might lower the chances of survival compared to females.
+- Age 36 is relatively young and might slightly improve the chances compared to older passengers.
+- Traveling in the second class might offer a better chance of survival compared to the third class.
+- Embarking from Cherbourg (C) doesn't provide significant information about survival.